Contents

 - VS Code with RooCode: Works well with CBorg API - powerful agentic features and easy to switch between models to control costs.

-- Codex CLI: Recommended to use with o4-mini (excellent cost-performance efficiency) or gpt-oss-120b (free to use).
+- Codex CLI: Recommended to use with gpt-5.2-codex or gpt-5.1-codex-mini.

 - Gemini CLI: Excellent overall, but also very expensive to use when Gemini Pro is enabled.
 Recommended to reserve this model for use with high-complexity tasks.